 Session Recording web player

-Internet Explorer, Google Chrome, and Firefox are supported.
+Supported browsers include Internet Explorer, Google Chrome, and Firefox.

 Enable the web player